 The stats speak for themselves.
 52% of customers think that companies need to take action regarding feedback to improve customer experience.
 Offering excellent customer experience is ranked number one in important concerns to customers.
 And a customer who has had a positive experience offers 6-14x the value of a detractor and companies who excel at customer experience grow in the market 5-8% above market.

-First, improve your UX.
-UX on your digital platforms is vital to your customer’s experience.
+First, improve your user experience (UX).
+UX on your digital platforms is vital to your customer’s experience (CX).

 Second, provide easy channels for customer feedback.
 Put they helpline, email address, feedback form, phone number, and so on in an easy-to-find place.